 The expression "At that time" is the same Hebrew expression that is in Daniel 11:35.
 This suggests that Michael will likely provide protection to God's people when they fly/flee (more on prophetic sequence in Daniel can be found in the article Who is the King of the North?).

 Are most of God's people going to go to a place of protection or most going to go through the Tribulation?

 The Bible seems to give us clues.
 The three places where the NKJ Bible uses the expression "time and times and half a time" are Revelation 12:14, Daniel 7:25, and Daniel 12:7.
 They seem to be referring to the same time period.
 Daniel 12:7 states "a time, times, and half a time, and when the power of the holy people has been completely shattered, all these things shall be finished".
 This suggests that nearly all of the "holy people" are affected.

-Why would God allow much of the Church to go through tribulation?
-Daniel 11:35 states,
+Why would God allow much of the Church to go through persecution?
+Daniel 11:35 states:

 Who is counseled to by gold that has been refined?
 Who is warned that they will be rebuked and chastened?
 The Laodiceans (Revelation 3:18,19).
 Even when Babylon the great is clearly evident on the world scene, it seems that God's people still need to be warned, "And I heard another voice from heaven saying, 'Come out of her my people, lest you share in her sins, and lest you receive of her plagues'" (18:4).
 Some, sadly, probably will "receive of her plagues" (or that warning would probably have not been necessary).

 It is possible that the following is mainly referring to protection for those who were God's people:

 3 You shall also take a small number of them and bind them in the edge of your garment.
 4 Then take some of them again and throw them into the midst of the fire, and burn them in the fire.
 (Ezekiel 5:3-4)